Psychotherapy

 This is a carousel.
 Use Next and Previous buttons to navigate, or jump to a slide with the slide dots.

-Also called talk therapy, psychotherapy refers to therapy implemented by psychology professionals to treat mental health conditions and improve relationships.
-Sessions rely on tools such as emotion identification, coping skills exploration and cognitive restructuring, to treat mental health concerns.
+Sometimes called talk therapy, psychotherapy refers to therapy provided by psychology professionals to treat mental health conditions and improve relationships.
+Sessions rely on tools such as emotion identification, coping skills exploration, and cognitive restructuring, to treat mental health concerns.
 It may be paired with prescription medications or utilized on its own to help individuals manage symptoms and find solutions.

-Mental health services may be used to address mental health disorders (what we once called mental illness), or simply to learn skills to better navigate life stress.
-Some mental disorders that may be treated by a licensed mental health professional include: eating disorders, anxiety disorders, bipolar disorder, substance abuse, personality disorders (such as borderline personality disorder), and other mental health conditions.
+Mental health services may be used to address mental health disorders (what we once called mental illness), or simply to learn skills to better navigate stress.
+Some mental disorders that may be treated by a licensed mental health professional include: eating disorders, anxiety disorders, bipolar disorder, substance abuse, personality disorders (such as borderline personality disorder), and other specific mental health conditions

 There are many types of therapy practiced by psychologists, family therapists, social workers, and other mental health professionals.
-Some of the most common are forms of behavioral therapy such as cognitive behavioral therapy and dialectical behavioral therapy.
+Some of the most common are forms of behavioral techniques used include cognitive behavioral therapy and dialectical behavioral therapy.
 A treatment plan for some disorders may include collaboration between health professionals such as medical doctors, mental health professionals like psychiatric nurses, and family members.

 Gain insight into the therapy process